tomhrr/cosh/doc/all.md

         3: 3
     )]

-The output in this case is slightly different, because `take` and `take-all` convert the generator into a list, whereas in the above the generator is being printed as-is, which is why it is wrapped in `v[gen(...)]`.
+The output in this case is slightly different from previously, because `take` and `take-all` convert the generator into a list, whereas in the above the generator is being printed as-is, which is why it is wrapped in `v[gen(...)]`.
 In general, built-in composite types other than lists, sets, and hashes will be displayed using this syntax.

 `shift`, `take`, and `take-all` also work in the same way on lists and sets.
 In general, any built-in form that works on a list will also